Who doesn't love Slinky? It's just a spring that eventually gets a kink in it that renders it useless, but until that time it's hours of fun!

 In 1998, Betty James sold the company to Poof Products, Inc.

-What's your 'Slinky' worth?
-Here are some recently sold items (USA):
+What's your Slinky worth in 2021?
+Here are some recently sold items.